nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 |   vehicle.trailer                         |   trailer                 |
 |   vehicle.truck                           |   truck                   |

-For each nuScenes class, the number of annotations decreases with increasing range from the ego vehicle, but the number of annotations per range varies by class.
-Therefore, each class has its own upper bound on evaluated tracking range, as shown below:
+For each nuScenes class, the number of annotations decreases with increasing radius from the ego vehicle, but the number of annotations per radius varies by class.
+Therefore, each class has its own upper bound on evaluated detection radius, as shown below:

 |   nuScenes tracking class     |   KITTI class |   Tracking range (meters) |
 |   ---                         |   ---         |   ---                     |